 The word "Panchghagh" is a Hindi word that literally means five streams.
-The Panchghagh Fall is unique in comparison to Dassam Falls
+The terms "panch" mean five and "ghagh" mean waterfall.

 The waterfall is surrounded by five remote jungle-villages, Kolamda, Kodakel, Kurki and Ghaghari.
 The road towards Panchghagh Falls is bordered by hills and tall trees.
 Thick slate slabs poured silver rain on these hills and trees.
-The water falling from a lesser height makes it a making it safer place for tourists to enjoy in the rapid flow of water.
-Most of the people arrive here for picnic with family and friends.
+The water falling from a lesser height makes it a safer place for tourists to enjoy in the rapid flow of water.
+The waterfall and its surrounding are ideal for picnic with family and friends.

 The waterfall is well connected via roadway.
 It is 5 kilometres from Khunti on the road to Simdega and 55 kilometres from Ranchi.
 Khunti is on NH 75 or Ranchi-Chaibasa Highway.